 According to the Royal College of Psychiatrists, there are three distinct types of schizoaffective disorder.
 They all involve having psychotic symptoms, where you lose touch with what is accepted as reality.
 Manic type then involves manic symptoms as well, and depressive type involves depressive symptoms.
 Mixed type presents with both manic and depressive symptoms, much like bipolar disorder.
 This creates an emotional roller coaster.

-delusions and hallucinations.
+These most commonly include delusions and hallucinations.
 Delusions are beliefs that you hold to be absolutely true and correct, but which no one else seems to accept.
 An example would be believing that you can control the mind and actions of the Prime Minister.
 And having hallucinations means that you experience stimuli that others do not.
 For example, you might hear voices or see things that others cannot see.

 Mood-based symptoms related to schizoaffective disorder most commonly include mania and depression.
 Manic symptoms involve a lack of sleep, extreme enthusiasm, hyper talkativeness, and high levels of energy.